- Action Item

 Florida Student Assistance Grant (FSAG) | Back to top.

-A need-based grant that is state-allocated, funds are limited.
-The award amount varied and a FAFSA must be completed.
+A need-based grant that is state-allocated, funds are limited, and the award amount varies.
+Completed FAFSA and Florida Residency Affidavit required.

 Free Application for Federal Student Aid (FAFSA) | Back to top.

 Known as the FAFSA, this is the form that all students must complete to be considered for financial aid.
-The FAFSA is available at www.fafsa.ed.gov.
+The FAFSA is available at studentaid.gov.
 UT's federal school code is 001538.

 Gift Aid | Back to top.

 Financial aid, such as grants and scholarships, which does not need to be repaid.